Methods & Tools

 When managing a project, it is important to develop a clear understanding of the customers' requirements and their priority.
 Many projects start with the barest headline list of requirements, only to find later the customers' needs have not been fully understood.
 This is where the MoSCoW prioritisation method can help.

-The Pareto principle is the idea that by doing 20% of the work you can generate 80% of the benefit of doing the whole job.
+The Pareto principle is the idea that by doing 20% of the work you can generate 80% of the benefit of doing the entire job.
 Or in terms of quality improvement, a large majority of problems are produced by a few key causes.
 Pareto Analysis enables you to see what 20% of cases are causing 80% of the problems and where efforts should be focussed to achieve the greatest improvement.

 PEST is a strategic planning tool used to evaluate the impact political, economic, social, and technological factors might have on a project.
 It involves an organisation considering the external environment before starting a project.